Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Computational Resources
 To facilitate give students access to a Linux machine for the course, each student was given access to a virtual machine, created using the
-University of Edinburgh’s Research Cloud Computing Service, Eleanor, which has been deployed on the OpenStack cloud computing platform.`[@ECDF]`
+University of Edinburgh’s Research Cloud Computing Service, Eleanor, which has been deployed on the OpenStack cloud computing platform.`[@ecdf]`
 The machines were launched from an Ubuntu 22.04.3 LTS with Xfce Desktop Environment image, which has been saved to be re-used for future instances of the course.
 Each virtual machine was provisioned with 4 virtual CPU cores, 8GB of RAM and 80GB of local disk.
 These resources could easily be increased using the OpenStack platform if required.
 Network storage was also mounted on each machine to enable access to the course materials and the transfer of outputs off the machine.
 Local accounts with randomly generated passwords were created for the students on the machines.
 Each student accessed their assigned machine through Remote Desktop using their assigned username and password.

-The resource-heavy simulations (i.e. equilibration and production runs) were performed on NVIDIA A100 20GB Multi Instance GPUs (MIGs) on the University of Edinburgh’s Research Compute Cluster, Eddie.`[@ECDF]`
+The resource-heavy simulations (i.e. equilibration and production runs) were performed on NVIDIA A100 20GB Multi Instance GPUs (MIGs) on the
-The Eddie compute cluster uses the Altair Grid Engine Scheduler and the Rocky Linux 9 operating system.
+University of Edinburgh’s Research Compute Cluster, Eddie.`[@ecdf]` The Eddie compute cluster uses the Altair Grid Engine Scheduler and the Rocky Linux 9 operating system.
 To enable shorter queuing times for the students, 10 MIGs were ringfenced for them for the duration of the course.
 The ringfenced MIGs were on a single compute node with 64 CPU cores and 768GB of system RAM.
 On Eddie, each student had access to a 2TB scratch area where they could perform the simulations.